rolandkrueger/uri-fragment-actions-for-vaadin/README.md

 ```

 As you can see, these URI fragments form a hierarchy where each individual path element can have an arbitrary number of parameters.

+This add-on requires Java 8 as a minimum.

 Background
 ----------